Alwaki/DiracSVT/paper.md

 The code solves the Dirac equation in the spherical coordinate space utilizing the shooting method with a Runge-Kutta 4 inte- gration scheme.
 The code is prepared in three different languages, namely Python, C++ and Matlab.

-The code is used to solve the available single-particle states around doubly-magic nuclei that include 16O, 40Ca, 48Ca, 56Ni, 100Sn, 132Cs and 208Pb.
-The same potential can also reproduce well the shell struc- ture of many open nuclei over the whole nuclear chart.
+Data is provided to readily study the available single-particle states around doubly-magic nuclei that include 16O, 40Ca, 48Ca, 56Ni, 100Sn, 132Cs and 208Pb.
+The same potentials can also reproduce well the shell struc- ture of many open nuclei over the whole nuclear chart.

 # Statement of need